-/agent is a magic API that searches, navigates, and gathers data from even the most complex websites, finding data in hard-to-reach places and discovering data anywhere on the internet.
-It accomplishes in a few minutes what would take a human many hours, and makes traditional web scraping obsolete.
+/agent is a magic API that searches, navigates, and gathers data from the widest range of websites, finding data in hard-to-reach places and uncovering data in ways no other API can.
+It accomplishes in a few minutes what would take a human many hours — end-to-end data collection, without scripts or manual work.

 Research Preview: Agent is in early access.
 Expect rough edges.
 It will get significantly better over time.
 Share feedback →